jhuckaby/pixl-server-storage/README.md

 ## max_recent_events

 The `max_recent_events` property allows the storage system to track the latest N events in memory, which are then provided in the call to [getStats()](docs/API.md#getstats).
 For details, see the [Performance Metrics](#performance-metrics) section below.

+## expiration_updates

+The `expiration_updates` property activates additional features in the [expiration system](#expiring-data).
+Namely, setting this property to `true` allow you to update expiration dates of existing records.
+Otherwise only a single expiration date may be set once per each record.

+Note that this feature incurs additional overhead, because the expiration date of every record needs to be stored in a global [Hash](docs/Hashes.md).
+This slows down both the expiration set operation, and the nightly maintenance sweep to delete expired records.
+For this reason, the `expiration_dates` property defaults to `false` (disabled).

 ## debug (standalone)